suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The following subsections offer additional information on the selection of initialization vectors (IVs) for use with AES-CBC and AES-CTR in the context of firmware encryption.
-A new CEK MUST be used on different plaintext since

-the IVs are not random but are instead based on the slot/sector combination in flash memory. {{content-key-distribution}} dictates the need to use a random CEK.
-The discussion assumes that the

-block size of AES is significantly smaller than the sector size.
+A random CEK MUST be used with every plaintexts, as specified in {{content-key-distribution}}, since the IVs are not random but are instead based on the slot/sector combination in flash memory.
+The discussion assumes that the block size of AES is significantly smaller than the sector size.
 Typically, flash memory sectors are measured in KiB, necessitating the decryption of multiple AES blocks to complete the decryption of an entire sector.

 # Complete Examples